borgbackup/borg/docs/deployment.rst

 Borg is instructed to restrict clients into their own paths:
 ``borg serve --restrict-to-path /home/backup/repos/<client fqdn>``

+The client will be able to access any file or subdirectory inside of ``/home/backup/repos/<client fqdn>`` but no other directories.
+You can allow a client to access several directories by passing multiple `--restrict-to-path` flags, for instance: ``borg serve --restrict-to-path /home/backup/repos/<client fqdn>/root --restrict-to-path /home/backup/repos/<client fqdn>/home``, or instead simply use `--restrict-to-path` once to restrict the client to ``/home/backup/repos/<client fqdn>/*``.

 There is only one ssh key per client allowed.
 Keys are added for ``johndoe.clnt.local``, ``web01.srv.local`` and ``app01.srv.local``.
 But they will access the backup under only one UNIX user account as:
 ``backup@backup01.srv.local``.
 Every key in ``$HOME/.ssh/authorized_keys`` has a